sscpac/statick/README.md

 statick src/my_pkg --user-paths my_project_config --profile custom-profile.yaml --config custom-config.yaml
 ```

+Note that any custom _level_ must be unique from the levels defined in the base configuration that comes with Statick.
+Custom levels are allowed to inherit from and extend base levels.
+This chaining of configuration files is limited to a single custom configuration file.

 ### Custom Cppcheck Configuration

 Some _tools_ support the use of a custom version.